o-biotech/public-web-docs/docs/integrations/reports-dashboards/grafana.md

 Grafana has many options for importing data.
 We recommend using the JSON API data source for Grafana which is used for loading JSON data from REST APIs into Grafana.

-The OpenBiotech Dashboard displays your API Keys.
+The OpenEnsemble Dashboard displays your API Keys.

 ![API Keys](https://www.fathym.com/iot/img/screenshots/biotech_api_storage_access_dark.png)